One Pattern Across Scales

 How the same structural pattern appears from nervous system regulation to personal agency, relationships, institutions, civilization, and scripture.

-Alignment Theory does not only describe one layer of reality.
-It can be read across scales, from nervous system regulation to civilizational collapse.
-The same recurring pattern appears in different forms: load, narrowing, external compensation, fragmentation, and renewal.
+Alignment Theory is presented here as a cross-scale model of the human condition.
+It can be read from nervous system regulation to civilizational collapse because the same recurring constraints keep generating load, narrowing, external compensation, fragmentation, and renewal.

 Orientation